 The route is well shaded for most of its route and so can be used in all but the hottest mid-summer days.
 For optimum shade start at 9am or earlier.
 It is easily shortened if you don’t want to climb up to the highest spring or prefer to miss the steepest paths.
 You do need good walking shoes and carry a bottle of water, which you can replenish as you pass the springs (apart from the few specifically marked as do-not-drink).

 Start from the Syvros village square.
 There are tavernas to take refreshment before you start.
 Head off on the road heading up to Agios Ilias on the north side of the square up the right of the old schoolhouse.
 At the first turn of the road to the left take a track going off right.
 After a short distance fork right and then fork left.
 You re-join the Agios Ilias road up right for a few metres and then take another track off right.
 Follow the track keeping right at each of two forks until you reach a large, paved area with a spring in an alcove of the wall and a delightful small waterfall over mossy rocks.

 There is an option here to considerably shorten the trail and skip the steep mountain section and the highest springs.
-Go straight past the spring and take the track direct to the Gazina Spring (below).
+Go up the path passing directly up and behind the spring and take the track direct to the Gazina Spring (below).
 From there pick up the rest of this trail.
 You will miss two great springs and fantastic views, but it makes a much easier trail.

 For the full trail, after admiring the spring, head back almost the way you came but keeping right going up the hill.
 After 100m a track forks off right.
 After a short distance the track hairpins right and a path continues straight on through an olive grove.
 The path rejoins another track where you keep right.
 Follow the track as it crosses a ford where gravel has been taken for local building projects.
 A track goes right just after the ford and climbs to where a path goes off left following up the course of a stream.